proveskit/Documentation/docs/core_documentation/quick_reference.md

     [Link to the 2024 Report](https://www.nasa.gov/wp-content/uploads/2024/03/soa-2023.pdf?emrc=8ad1a1)

+??? abstract " Aerospace Corp's Improving Mission Success for CubeSats"

+    This is a remarkably detailed study done a few years ago into what makes CubeSats tick.

+    [Link to the Report(https://aerospace.org/sites/default/files/2018-07/TOR-2017-01689%20-%20Improving%20Mission%20Success%20of%20CubeSats.pdf)]

 ??? abstract "Max Holliday's Intro to Soldering"

     Originally developed for use in the Stanford ECE Department, this site is a well put together introduction to soldering.
 An important skill for building custom electronics.